Auditions for the 2023-24 Season

 - Step 4 – Please arrive 15 minutes ahead of your scheduled time to make sure the auditions transition from one to the next smoothly.
-Please don’t arrive too early – there will be minimal warm-up space available.
+But don’t arrive too early – there will be minimal warm-up space available.

 - Step 6 – When you enter the room, introduce yourself, and give the judge a copy of your solo.
 Announce the scales and solo you will be playing.

 - Step 7 – Look for results of auditions, which will be posted within two weeks of your audition.

-- Step 8 – If you are accepted into an orchestra, your registration materials will be available on the corresponding orchestra page on our website in mid-August.
-These are due with your first payment by Labor Day.
+- Step 8 – If you are accepted into an orchestra, your registration materials will be available on the corresponding orchestra page on our website.
+These are due with your first payment.

 - Thank you!